-The highest priority during an oil pollution incident shall be assigned to ensuring that the risk to human life, health and safety is minimized as much as reasonably practical.
-Ensuring good health and safety standards take precedence over all other actions.
+The highest priority during a marine oil pollution incident shall be assigned to ensuring that the risk to human life, health and safety is minimized as much as reasonably practical.
+Ensuring good health and safety standards shall take precedence over all other actions.